DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture

-\Cref{tab:ab_classification} summarizes the impact of each component using linear probing on ImageNet and iNat21 with pre-trained ViT-B/16 model.
-The baseline configuration (uniform sampling + flat prediction) corresponds to I-JEPA, where all regions are treated equally and predicted in parallel.
-Enabling only one of the two components degrades performance.
-Sequential prediction alone (uniform + sequential) slightly degrades accuracy.
-This indicates that, without an informative order, autoregression introduces noise: the model commits to an arbitrary prediction path that is not aligned with discriminative content.
-Conversely, discriminative selection alone (selective + flat) also underperforms, while the model focuses on discriminative regions, predicting them in parallel collapses the structure of inter-region dependencies.
-From a learning dynamics perspective, our sequential prediction can be viewed as an easy-to-hard curriculum.
-The most discriminative regions contain the most informative cues, making them easier to predict and more stable.
-By conditioning subsequent predictions on these strong representations, the model gradually learns to infer less discriminative and more context-dependent regions.
-In contrast, random or unordered prediction (selective + random sequential) disrupts this natural progression, forcing the model to learn from mixed difficulty signals and thus degrading performance.
-Importantly, combining both (selective + sequential), \ours~achieves the best results.
-These findings demonstrate that the two modules are \emph{not independently effective, but rather synergistic}: discriminative region selection provides a semantically meaningful trajectory (where to attend), and sequential prediction exploits this trajectory to capture region-to-region causal dependencies (in what order to predict).
-Together they yield more discriminative and fine-grained representations.
+We ablate the two key components of \ours---\emph{discriminative region prioritization} and \emph{sequential next-region embedding prediction}---by varying region generation (uniform vs.\ discriminative) and prediction strategy (flat vs.\ sequential). \Cref{tab:ab_classification} reports ImageNet and iNat21 linear-probing accuracy with a ViT-B/16 backbone.
+The baseline configuration (uniform sampling + flat prediction) corresponds to I-JEPA, which treats all regions equally and predicts them in parallel.
+Enabling either component in isolation degrades performance: sequential prediction without an informative order (uniform + sequential) breaks permutation symmetry arbitrarily and introduces noisy supervision, while discriminative selection without sequential conditioning (selective + flat) collapses inter-region dependencies into independent targets.
+In contrast, combining both components (selective + sequential) yields the best results.
+These findings show that the modules are not independently effective but \emph{synergistic}: discriminative region selection supplies a semantically meaningful trajectory (where), and sequential prediction exploits this trajectory to capture region-to-region dependencies (in what order).